-This semi-permanent scheme forms the second phase of works to create a full east-west Safer Cycle Pathway route in Hammersmith.
-This interim scheme is being introduced under a trial traffic order to help maintain and upgrade the safe cycle route that was created last year.
+Work began on 1 August 2021 to significantly upgrade and improve Hammersmith for cyclists, pedestrians and motorists.
+This interim scheme forms the second phase of works to create a full east-west Safer Cycle Pathway route in Hammersmith is being introduced under a trial traffic order to help maintain and upgrade the safe cycle route that was created last year.

 Meanwhile the full, permanent scheme is still being developed.
 It will only be introduced once Hammersmith & Fulham Council has heard from residents, analysed traffic and usage data and fixed any issues or problems with this latest interim scheme.

-The first phase of this interim scheme will start in the western side of Hammersmith running from Lyric Square towards Goldhawk Road and Chiswick.
-The works will see the red and white temporary barriers removed with new wands and rubber kerbs installed to make cycle lanes safer.
-It will also see new islands for bus stops and more green spaces created.
-The lanes will also be widened to 2.5m-3m to allow for safe cycling in both directions.
+The first phase of this interim scheme started on the western side of Hammersmith running from Lyric Square towards Goldhawk Road and Chiswick.
+The red and white temporary barriers were removed with new wands and rubber kerbs installed to make cycle lanes safer.
+New islands for bus stops and more green spaces were also created.
+The lanes have also be widened to 2.5m-3m to allow for safe cycling in both directions.

-The works are expected to be completed by the end of the year.
-It will cost more than £1million and will be fully paid for by Transport for London.
+The works have cost more than £1million and will be fully paid for by Transport for London.

-The improved cycle lane will run on the northern side of King Street running from Lyric Square to Macbeth Street.
-It will then change to the southern side of King Street passing the new Civic Campus development until Goldhawk Road.
+The improved cycle lane runs on the northern side of King Street from Lyric Square to Macbeth Street.
+It then changes to the southern side of King Street passing the new Civic Campus development until Goldhawk Road.
 Cyclists can travel in both directions in this lane.